cmajor-lang/cmajor/docs/Cmaj Patch Format.md

 - Basic built-in javascript language features
 - `setTimeout()`, `setInterval()` and `clearInterval()` to manage timers

-The `PatchConnection` object will have methods `readResource(path)` and `readResourceAsAudioData(path)` to load files contained within the patch bundle.
-These take a path relative to the root of the bundle.
+The `PatchConnection` object will have methods `async readResource(path)` and `async readResourceAsAudioData(path)` for reading data from files in the patch bundle.
+These take a path relative to the root of the bundle, and return a `Thenable` object which will deliver the data asynchronously.

 The module can `import` other javascript modules, as long as these are built-in modules (e.g. `import * as midi from "/cmaj_api/cmaj-midi-helpers.js"``) or files within the patch bundle.